TeyJunChengLearn/rrsnewsreadertjc/README.md

   reading or TTS just like free articles.【F:lib/screens/article_webview_page.dart†L340-L381】【F:lib/screens/article_webview_page.dart†L771-L906】【F:lib/services/readability_service.dart†L474-L535】
 # rrsnewsreadertjc

+## How the readability service processes articles

+1. When you tap an article, the Android-only off-screen WebView renders the page with JavaScript and DOM storage enabled, then hands the captured HTML to `Readability4JExtended.extractFromHtml` so the extractor sees the same content you see in the WebView, including any hero image.【F:lib/screens/article_webview_page.dart†L771-L906】【F:lib/services/readability_service.dart†L760-L847】
+2. Before any HTTP fetch, `_buildRequestHeaders` injects the session cookies supplied by `cookieHeaderBuilder` or the WebView bridge, so subsequent network requests reuse your authenticated session for subscriber pages.【F:lib/services/readability_service.dart†L560-L672】【F:lib/services/readability_service.dart†L897-L925】
+3. The extractor cleans the DOM, removes paywall overlays, pulls the main text (or JSON-LD body when available), and preserves metadata like title, author, publish date, and hero image.
+The result is cached just like free articles for offline reading and TTS.【F:lib/services/readability_service.dart†L790-L847
 ## Accessing paywalled articles

 The readability service can fetch subscriber-only pages as long as you provide